 We’re searching for marketplace leaders to facilitate C12 Business Forums in hundreds of cities in the US and across the globe.

-If you’ve experienced success in business and believe there is incredible Kingdom impact a Christ-centered company can have in the marketplace, becoming a C12 Chair could be your next move!Learn about becoming a C12 Chair
+If you have experienced business success and want to help Christ-centered companies impact the marketplace, becoming a C12 Chair could be your next move!Learn about becoming a C12 Chair

 3 Scenarios for Becoming a C12 Chair